Elements Of Trading Forex

 Boiled down, the forex market is a market of buying contracts on the commodity.
 This means you’re not actually going to hold the asset of the currency.
 For example, if you’re doing a trade of buying 100,000 euro paid with dollars, you won’t actually own 100,000 euros.
 You will own the contract of that sum.

-When you sell back the purchased contracts, you get the difference of the price of that contract.
+When you sell back the purchased contracts, you get the difference in the price of that contract.
 Let’s say the contract cost you x and now it costs x+1 your delta will be earning 1 on that whole trade.

-So, when you trade forex, you’re actually trading this market in order to make profit off of expected price moves based on the relationship between two currencies.
+So, when you trade forex, you’re actually trading this market in order to make a profit off of expected price moves based on the relationship between two currencies.
 But at any given time, you’re not entitled to contact the exchange and ask for a truck full of currency because you’re not actually holding assets, just a contract with a broker.

 Finding a Reliable Broker